 For both tasks I just open the message tray — the

-M keyboard shortcut is a time saver here too — and bam: forecast info and different time zones show up, staring back at me.
+M keyboard shortcut is a time saver here too — and bam: forecast info and different time zones is staring back at me.

-Could I install a GNOME weather extension or world clock applet to get similar functionality?
-Sure, but I don’t want to clutter up my menu bar with extra icons and text.
-I like to keep things minimal.
-This does that.
+Could I install a GNOME weather extension or a world clock applet and get similar functionality?
+Sure!
+But I don’t want to clutter up my menu bar with extra icons and text.
+I like to keep things minimal — something this method is.

 See Weather Forecasts in Ubuntu